haha110721/LeetCode/Grind-75/README.md

-# Grind-75
+# Grind
-My solutions for 75 LeetCode questions in Python.
+My solutions for LeetCode questions in Python.

 Questions can be found：
 - Grind 75：https://www.techinterviewhandbook.org/grind75